Semi-Conditional Normalizing Flows for Semi-Supervised Learning: Conclusion Discussion

 This work investigates the idea of using deep generative models for semi-supervised learning, as well as, expands an area of normalizing flows applications.
 We propose \textit{Semi-Conditional Normalizing Flows} -- a new architecture for semi-supervised learning that provides a computationally efficient way to learn from unlabeled data.
 Although the model does not directly force the low-dimensional representations to be semantically meaningful, we always observe it in practice.
 This effect is crucial for our model and needs an additional investigation.

 In experiments, we show that the model outperforms semi-supervised variational auto-encoders \cite{kingma2014semi}.
 We refer the improvement to end-to-end learning and a tractable likelihood, which optimization does not require to use approximate variational methods.
 We also show, that the proposed model has a notable effect of data obfuscation (Section \ref{dataobf}), that is provided by the model design and properties of normalizing flows.
+This effect can be also used for semi-supervised domain adaptation as has been proposed recently by \cite{ilse2019diva}.